ISEB

 Today’s Mexican agriculture combines modern technology with traditional methods.
 Farming is still a way of life for many rural communities in Mexico that rely on small-scale farming to sustain their families.

-With its rich history deeply intertwined with agriculture from pre-Columbian times to present day practices influenced by global trade dynamics – it’s safe to say that farming holds a special place in Mexican culture.
+With its rich history deeply intertwined with agriculture from pre-Columbian times to present-day practices influenced by global trade dynamics – it’s safe to say that farming holds a special place in Mexican culture.

 Agricultural Practices in Mexico